seanjesiolowski/ctkWeather/README.md

 # weather
--utilizes CustomTkinter (UI) and OpenWeather (API)
+-utilizes CustomTkinter (UI library) and OpenWeather (API)

-note: this app will require your own access token
+-note: this app will require your own access token